BobDeng1974/Wima/src/README.md

 Files:

-	WM_main.c	Contains the event loop for Wima.
+	wima.c	Contains initialization functions and the event loop for Wima.